SeregPie/THREE.TextTexture/README.md

 `.padding = 1/8`

 A number for the space around the text of the canvas.
-The pixels are calculated from the font size.
+The pixels are calculated relative to the font size.

 Changing the value will redraw the canvas.